 After the Company sells raw materials through ZINWELL H.K. to Zinwell Shenzhen for processing and production of finished goods, the Company buys back the finished goods through ZINWELL H.K. through the triangular trade and sells them to the Company's customers.
-The Company's sale of raw materials to the related party and repurchases of finished goods are priced at cost and cost plus agreed gross profit, respectively.
+The Company's sales of raw materials to the related party and repurchases of finished goods are priced at cost and cost plus agreed gross profit, respectively.
 As for the accounts receivable and payable thereof, the Company makes payments to the related party first depending on the related party' funding status, and then receives or pays the net amount after credits and debts are offset on a monthly basis.
-As for the amounts of said transactions with ZINWELL H.K., the sales income and purchases related to the processing of imported materials, which are double counted, are offset per the regulations.
-Such amounts in 2022 and 2021 were NT\$3,467,385 and NT\$4,278,593, respectively.
+As for the amounts of said transactions with ZINWELL H.K., the sales income and purchases related to the processing of imported materials, which are double counted, are offset as per the regulations.
+Such amounts in 2023 and 2022 were NT\$1,627,921 and NT\$3,467,385, respectively.

-3. Property transactions
+4. Property transactions